what we do.

 Ownership

-reaching the other 37%
+reaching the remaining 37%

 a step further